 - Dilute the gelatin (sheets or powder) into the cold water and whisk to get a thick, glue-like consistency.

-- Place the cheese in a heatproof bowl and either microwave for a few seconds or place in a double boiler to melt.
-Give it a good whisk and make sure there are no clumps of cheese.
+- Place the cheese in a heatproof bowl and either microwave for a few seconds or place it in a double boiler to melt.
+Give it a good whisk and ensure there are no clumps of cheese.

-- Add the egg yolk and quickly stir to incorporate into the cheese.
-Make sure you do this quickly so that the egg doesn't start to cook.
+- Add the egg yolk and quickly stir to incorporate it into the cheese.
+Make sure you do this quickly so the egg doesn't start to cook.

 - Microwave the gelatin mixture for around 10 seconds at a time (or again using the double boiler) to help the gelatin dissolve.
 Stir well.

 - Add the gelatin mixture to the cheese mixture and stir to incorporate well.
-If the cheese mixture has cooled, microwave it for 10 seconds at a time until it is warm again.
+If the cheese mixture has cooled, microwave it for 10-second intervals until it is warm again.
 You should now have a soft dough.

 - Grease two sheets of baking paper and add the dough in between.

 - Roll out with a rolling pin (a bottle or tall glass would also do) into a ¼-inch thick sheet.

 - Refrigerate for 30 minutes and cut into long strips.

 - Make your favorite keto pasta sauce, like my low carb marinara sauce while the pasta sets.